GeliClub/fish/README.md

 ## Getting Started

 Compile the all the fish java files and generate some seeds for reproducible randomness.
-Afterwards you should get an text file with the amount you entered of random doubles.
+Afterwards you should get an text file with the amount you entered of random doubles that is OUTSIDE of the fish directory.
 ```
 $ javac /PATH/TO/FISH/DIRECTORY/*.java